xtcpete/rdd/README.md

 ### Evaluation

 Please note that due to the different GPU architectures and the stochastic nature of RANSAC, you may observe slightly different results; however, they should be very close to those reported in the paper.
+To reproduce the number in paper, use v1 weights instead.

+Results can be visualized by passing argument --plot

 **MegaDepth-1500**